3 years (full-time) / Options available Please contact the Admissions Tutor for details (part-time) / n/a (distance / e-Learning)

 Translation is crucial in today's globalised world.
 Multinational businesses and international institutions are constantly looking for translators and language specialists.
 BA Translation is both challenging and stimulating and enables you to build the skills required for a career in translation and a wide range of language-related professions.

 As a three-year degree, this programme provides an alternative route to studying modern languages.
 You will be taught by staff with extensive experience in translation in a number of languages.
 You will choose a major language and a minor language and study professional and practical translation modules together with cultural modules from across the School.
-At present you may study French, German, Italian, Spanish, Welsh and Japanese.
+At present you may study French, German, Italian, Spanish and Welsh.

 The translation modules include Translation Theory and Translation Methods as well as specialised translation and professional translation.
 The cultural options modules cover a wide range of subjects both country-specific and general e.g. European Cinema.
 The programme provides students with a solid grounding in language and culture plus practical translation skills to start a career as a professional translator or to enter a postgraduate degree programme.

 |Typical places available||The School of Modern Languages admits around 170 students each year to its undergraduate degree programmes.|

 |Typical applications received||The School of Modern Languages = 630|